-Joelle is a 2016/17 Lincoln Center Kids Resident Artist, NPR Featured Artist, jazz vocalist, singer/songwriter, voiceover actress and educator.
-She has been called "A chameleon," by NPR, with her ability to seamlessly shift her voice from one musical genre to another with incredible ease.
+Joelle is a 2016/17 Lincoln Center Kids Resident Artist, NPR Featured Artist, Jazz Vocalist, Singer/Songwriter, Voiceover Artist and Educator.
+She has been called "A chameleon," by NPR, with her ability to seamlessly shift her voice from one musical genre to another with ease.

-Joelle has released 2 albums: In 'Take Me There' (2014), she brings her distinctive “jazzed-up pop & popped-up jazz” modern style to a collection of standards, originals, and reimagined pop covers.
+Joelle has released 2 albums & 1 EP: In her first, 'Take Me There' (2014), she brings her distinctive “jazzed-up pop & popped-up jazz” modern style to a collection of standards, originals, and reimagined pop covers.
 Featured on NPR’s Song Travels with Michael Feinstein, Joelle's record features tight arrangements and production by her longtime bassist/bandmate, Ben Gallina, and her genre-crossing quartet.

-The band also has an alter ego kids band, 'JoJo & The Pinecones' which was developed through a residency at Lincoln Center.
+The band also has an alter ego kids band, 'JoJo & The Pinecones', which was developed through a residency at Lincoln Center.
 Their first family focused release, 'Night & Day' (2017) is now on iTunes & Spotify.
-They played at the famous Lollapalooza Festival in Chicago in summer, 2017, and look forward to their BAM debut in fall, 2017.
+They made their Lincoln Center debut in winter of 2017, played at the famous Lollapalooza Festival in Chicago in summer, 2017, and made their BAM debut in fall, 2017.

-THE STORY: Joelle's quartet started out as a group of close friends, all living on the same block on Pinehurst Avenue in the upper Manhattan neighborhood of Washington Heights.
-Together, they have performed at renowned venues and organizations, including Lincoln Center, Rainbow Room, Birdland Jazz Club, SubCulture, Zinc Bar, New York Stock Exchange, Four Seasons, Top of the Rock, Regattabar in Cambridge, MA, Tavern on The Green, Rockwood Music Hall (where they play regularly), and as the ensemble-in-residence for the James Beard Foundation.
+THE STORY!
+Joelle's quartet started out as a group of close friends, all living on the same block on Pinehurst Avenue in the upper Manhattan neighborhood of Washington Heights.
+Together, they have performed at renowned venues and organizations, including Lincoln Center, Rainbow Room, Birdland Jazz Club, SubCulture, Zinc Bar, New York Stock Exchange, Four Seasons, Top of the Rock, Regattabar in Cambridge, MA, Tavern on The Green, Rockwood Music Hall, and as the ensemble-in-residence for the James Beard Foundation.